jychp/cartography-openapi/examples/keycloak/keycloak_module/docs/schema.md

 ### Realm

-# FIXME: Add a short description of the node and complete fields description
+# CHANGEME: Add a short description of the node and complete fields description

 | Field | Description |
 |-------|-------------|